FireyFly/hexd/README.md

 Various more-or-less useful utilities and tools.

-## `hexd`
+## hexd

-  A simple variant of `hexdump` with pretty-printed output that defaults using colours and good use of terminal width.
+  hexd is a simple `hexdump`-alike with pretty colours to make it easy to discern structure at a glance.
 Colours are configurable via the `HEXD_COLORS` environment variable.
-Supports a limited set of flags.
+Limited support for command-line flags;
+  try `-h` for more information.

   ![hexd screenshot](https://github.com/FireyFly/utilities/raw/master/meta/hexd.png)

+## plaintext
+  A simple filter that removes all CSI control sequences from stdin and copies to stdout.
+This includes SGR formatting such as colours, as well as other control sequences for cursor movement etc.